syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Form Fields.md

 {% highlight vbnet %}
 [VB]

-'Load the template document
+'Loads the template document

 Dim document As New WordDocument("Textfield.docx")

-'Iterate through section
+'Iterates through section

 For Each section As WSection In document.Sections

-'Iterate through section child elements
+'Iterates through section child elements

 For Each textBody As WTextBody In section.ChildEntities

-'Iterate through form fields
+'Iterates through form fields

 For Each formField As WFormField In textBody.FormFields